gubasso/docs-n-notes/it/rust.md

 }
 ```

-creating an interator from scratch: [Creating an Iterator in Rust](https://aloso.github.io/2021/03/09/creating-an-iterator)
+creating an iterator from scratch: [Creating an Iterator in Rust](https://aloso.github.io/2021/03/09/creating-an-iterator)

 ## Study